SEO ranking factors in 2022

 2- Core web vitals

-The core web vitals are probably the first things that search engines (particularly Google) analyse when deciding which websites should be ranked higher and which should not.
+The core web vitals are probably the first things that search engines (particularly Google) analyze when deciding which websites should be ranked higher and which should not.
 The core web vitals are broken down into three key indicators that search engines consider.

 - LCP (Largest contentful paint)